iluvjava/Maths/Notebook 2.0/MATH 700 (Master Thesis)/Krylov Subspace.md

 p_k(A|w)v = \sum_{j = 0}^{k - 1}w_jA^jv
 $$

-The most important porperty of the subspace is the idea of grade denoted as $\text{grade}(A|v)$, indicating when the Krylov Subspace of $A$ wrt to $v$ stops expanding after a certain size.
+The most important porperty of the subspace is the idea of grade denoted as $\text{grade}(A|v)$, indicating when the Krylov Subspace of $A$ wrt to $v$ *becomes invariant* when the grade of the subspace is reached and it kept its invariance for all subsequent subspaces.
 To show this idea, we consider the following 3 statements about Krylov Subspace which we will proceed to prove.

 **Statement (1)**: